How To Navigate International Shipping As A Small Business

 How much should you expect to pay?
 You obviously can’t memorize the fee structure for every country in the world.
 Look up the product category HTS code to see where your product falls.
 Although heavier items are costlier to ship, you can send them via less expensive transport modes.

-You can also use online calculators to input your HTS Code, the value of the item, and the country of origin and destination.
-This will give you a good idea of your fees according to any trade treaties and other factors.
+You can also use online calculators to input your HTS Code, the item’s value, country of origin, and destination.
+This will give you an idea of your fees according to trade treaties and other factors.

 The more an item is worth, the more your fees will be.
-However, significant items also command more money.
-For example, it isn’t cheap to ship a vehicle across the ocean, but auto manufacturers know they can command top dollar once it’s there and make up the tariff difference in most cases.
+However, essential things also command more money.
+For example, it isn’t cheap to ship a vehicle across the ocean, but auto manufacturers know they can cost top dollar once it’s there and make up the tariff difference in most cases.

 4. Offer Transparency

-Send an invoice listing out the charges so the customer doesn’t think you’re just trying to pad your pocket with a few extra dollars.
-Once they see the actual cost to you, they’ll realize the duties and tariffs as well as international shipping charges.
+Send an invoice listing the charges so the customer doesn’t think you’re just trying to pad your pocket with a few extra dollars.
+Once they see the actual cost to you, they’ll realize the duties, tariffs, and international shipping charges.

 For example, black might present a serious look for a business in the United States, but someone in another country could see the color as bad luck.
-Create landing pages that work for each segment of your audience.
+Could you create landing pages that work for each segment of your audience?

-International shipping allows you to speed up growth, but you still have to keep an eye on the customer experience (CX).
+International shipping allows you to speed up growth, but you must monitor the customer experience (CX).

 6. Buy Durable Packaging

 Your item has to make it a long way to its destination.
-The bubble mailer that excels for a shipment from one state to the next within the continental United States may not be strong enough to make it overseas.
+The bubble mailer that excels for a shipment from one state to the next within the continental United States may need to be more vital to make it overseas.

-Pack the item as though it will be dropped, stomped on, and run through a grinder.
-The more protected the items are inside, the better chance your customer receives their order in perfect condition.
+Please pack the item as though it will be dropped, stomped on, and run through a grinder.
+The more protected the things are inside, the better chance your customer will receive their order in perfect condition.
 You should also include branding on the outside of your shipping container.
-Add your logo, website, and a tagline in the language of the destination country.
+Could you add your logo, website, and tagline in the destination country’s language?

 7. Compare Companies

-You have a number of options when sending products overseas.
-You can use the old standby of the USPS, and this is likely your most cost-effective option for small, lightweight packages.
+You have several options when sending products overseas.
+You can use the USPS’s old standby, likely your most cost-effective option for minor, lightweight packages.
 You can also use FedEx or DHL.
 Many smaller delivery companies specialize in sending larger orders or bulk items.

-Look at the costs and requirements for each and see what works best for you and your customers.
-You might find one charges a bit more upfront but offers perks another doesn’t.
-You should also try out different providers and see which one gets your items there faster and in the best condition.
+Please look at the costs and requirements for each and see what works best for you and your customers.
+One charges a bit more upfront but offers perks.
+Another doesn’t.
+It would be best to try different providers to see which gets your items there faster and in the best condition.

 Ask for Customer Feedback